pmgj/Minesweeper/README.md

 # Minesweeper
-This project implements the minesweeper game in JavaScript, Java and using REST.
+This repository implements the Minesweeper game in JavaScript, Java and using REST.